LOD-02 Lodging of Paper Documents

 - signing/execution with evidence where required

-- letters of explanation are originally signed
+- letters of explanation are originally signed (letters explaining inconsistency of signatures can be copies)3

 - documents are duty noted or duty certificate provided (where applicable)